ria18405/Microtasks/Microtask3/README.md

 5. How many categories do the GitHub and GitLab backends have?

-Github has 3 categories namely: 'issue', 'pull_request' and 'repository' GitLab has 2 categories namely: 'issue' and 'merge_request'
+Github has 3 categories namely: 'issue', 'pull_request' and 'repository'.

+GitLab has 2 categories namely: 'issue' and 'merge_request'

 6. What is the meaning of the JSON attribute 'uuid'?